Ericsson/dataplanebook/src/glossary.rst

      The service cores framework does *not* dynamically load balance services over available service lcores.

+   SIMD
+     A SIMD (single instruction, multiple data) instruction takes multiple data as input, performs an operation, usually the same, across all input, and (usually) produces multiple data as output.

+     The SIMD instruction input and output registers are often called vectors, and SIMD instructions also goes under the name of vector instructions.
+This has spilled over on naming of compiler features, where generating SIMD instructions often is referred to as vectorization.

+     An example of SIMD instruction sets are AVX extensions to the x86 family :term:`ISAs <ISA>`, and AltiVec/VMX in PowerPC.

    Slow path
       The part of a data plane application that process exception traffic.